miketheologitis/tensorflow-wheels/README.md

 1. Download the wheel file.

-2. Create python enviroment that matches the build.
+2. Create enviroment with the python version that matches the build.
 ```bash
 conda create --name * python=X.Y
 conda activate *